 Helen and Billie Jo immediately arranged for Nicole to see her family doctor.
 The doctor palpated the tumor and announced it was just fatty tissue.
 Nothing to be concerned about, he said.

-Nicole’s paternal grandmother, Miriam Price, and her maternal grandmother, Helen Solar, began to organize a media campaign calling on state and federal health agencies to investigate Marine Shale Processors as their primary suspect for having killed Mindy Fontenot.
+Nicole’s paternal grandmother, Miriam Price, and her maternal grandmother, Helen Solar, began to organize a media campaign calling on state and federal health agencies to investigate Marine Shale Processors as their primary suspect for having killed the children of Morgan City.

 About the author: Bill Clutter is a private investigator who now lives in Louisville, Kentucky.
 In 1990, Clutter learned that that Taylorville mothers were calling on state health officials to investigate what was happening to the community of Taylorville.
 As he began to investigate, he discovered a similar epidemic of neuroblastoma in Morgan City, Louisiana, after that town had also been exposed to coal tar.